kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 • Raw Material Storage
 • Finished Goods Storage

-The layout is represented as a 3D manufacturing environment, allowing the arrangement of machines, equipment, safety zones, storage areas, and material-flow paths to be visualized before actual plant implementation.
+The layout is represented as a 3D virtual manufacturing environment, allowing the arrangement of machines, equipment, safety zones, storage areas, and material-flow paths to be visualized and studied before actual plant implementation.

-15. DELMIA LAYOUT
+15. DELMIA SIMULATION

-The developed DELMIA layout represents the proposed transmission shaft manufacturing facility.
-The machine arrangement, safety fencing, conveyor system, storage racks, and inspection area are positioned to represent a practical batch-production environment.
+The developed DELMIA simulation represents the proposed transmission shaft manufacturing facility.

+The machine arrangement, safety fencing, conveyor system, storage racks, and inspection area are positioned in the virtual environment to represent a practical batch-production system.

+The simulation provides a 3D visualization of the proposed manufacturing facility and helps in understanding the arrangement and movement of resources within the plant.

-Figure 1: 3D Plant Layout of Transmission Shaft Manufacturing Facility Developed Using DELMIA
+Figure 1: 3D Simulation of Transmission Shaft Manufacturing Plant Using DELMIA

-[INSERT DELMIA PLANT LAYOUT IMAGE HERE]
+[INSERT DELMIA SIMULATION IMAGE HERE]

 16. SAFETY CONSIDERATIONS

-The following safety measures are incorporated into the proposed plant layout:
+The following safety measures are incorporated into the simulated plant layout:

 1. Safety fencing around hazardous machine areas.
 2. Adequate space for operator movement.